-Plan ahead and discuss your options with the support of an expert like your community psychiatric nurse or social worker.
+Plan ahead and discuss your options with the support of an expert like someone at your Health and Social Care Partnership.
 They will be able to tell you what is available in your area.

 This is an opportunity for you and your family to voice your opinions and wishes, and avoid any misunderstandings or ill feeling at a later date.